benjojo/traceroute-haiku/README.md

-Traceroute Haiku’s
+Traceroute Haiku
 ===

-Sometimes I like to think that I do "serious" blog posts like ["The strange case of ICMP Type 69 on Linux"](https://blog.benjojo.co.uk/post/linux-icmp-type-69) or ["Anycast possibly done better"](https://blog.benjojo.co.uk/post/ipv6-backing-anycast-possibly-better), However I also do a lot of stupid ones like ["IP over AX.25 over 802.11 with ESP8266"](https://blog.benjojo.co.uk/post/AX25-over-wifi-with-ESP8266), ["I may be the only evil (bit) user on the internet"](https://blog.benjojo.co.uk/post/evil-bit-RFC3514-real-world-usage) or ["TOTP SSH port fluxing"](https://blog.benjojo.co.uk/post/ssh-port-fluxing-with-totp)
+Sometimes I like to think that I do "serious" blog posts like ["The strange case of ICMP Type 69 on Linux"](https://blog.benjojo.co.uk/post/linux-icmp-type-69) or ["Anycast possibly done better"](https://blog.benjojo.co.uk/post/ipv6-backing-anycast-possibly-better).
+However I also do a lot of stupid ones like ["IP over AX.25 over 802.11 with ESP8266"](https://blog.benjojo.co.uk/post/AX25-over-wifi-with-ESP8266), ["I may be the only evil (bit) user on the internet"](https://blog.benjojo.co.uk/post/evil-bit-RFC3514-real-world-usage) or ["TOTP SSH port fluxing"](https://blog.benjojo.co.uk/post/ssh-port-fluxing-with-totp).

 This one definitely falls into the latter category.